autoplot/cdfj/virtual/apply_rtn_qflag.md

-# apply_rtn_qflag(data,fill)
+# apply_rtn_qflag(data,quality,fill)
-Returns the data as long as the parameter "data" is not 222 or 223, fill otherwise.
+Returns the data as long as the parameter "quality" is not 222 or 223, fill otherwise.

 # Implementations
 ## Java